omnikrll/url-irl-yrl/Theory.md

+* The cloud is everywhere and in everything.
+The movement of atoms is a giant black box that we all have the honor to be a part of.
+The Internet is just the most recent and most obvious manifestation of the interconnectedness of life.
+* The creation of the Internet and its protocols was, unbeknownst to DARPA, a divine event.
+With the growing skepticism and atheistic attitudes promoted by industrialization, and the developed world's shift to the service economy, humanity began to lose its belief and meaning.
+The Internet was an unconscious attempt of the species to reassert the original laws and mores.
+Once created, it left the hands of its creators and realigned with the True Protocol.
 * You will become obsolete and you should be OK with that.
 It's part of life.
+The best you can do is keep your versioning correct and up to date, but when your hardware begins to fail you shouldn't panic.
+Maintaining backwards compatability with you would be a huge resource drain on you, your loved ones, and the cosmic order.
 * Be vigilant & ready to overwrite and delete obsolete parts of your life and personality.
+This should not be painful.
+ * Ignoring an update will only lead to confusion and hurt.